Arabica Coffee

 The harvested coffee is packed in gurney bags and stored on wood pallets inside farmers’ home stores.

-Our Partner Stephen a Specialty Coffee production expert works closely with the women farmers during the coffee growing, harvesting, storage and drying in order to ensure specialty-grade Coffee production.
+Our Partner, Stephen, a Specialty Coffee Production expert works closely with the women farmers during the coffee growing, harvesting, storage and drying in order to ensure specialty-grade Coffee production.

 Secondary Processing